Sevenmachines “Success is easiest to protect, and hardest to reinvent.”

 "I have a cunning plan..." - Baldrick

-No evangelism here, I’ve seen the customer outcome picked up by a team, broken down into some feature-based definitions of done, and technical implementation left up to individuals/pairing with product, and customer showcase sign-off work well.
+There are many ways of breaking down goals that work, in different ways, with different strengths and weaknesses.
+Customer outcomes picked up by a teams, broken down into some feature-based definitions of done, and technical implementation left up to individuals or small groups of engineers just works2, the more autonomous we can be, the better.
 Its a fun and quick moving way of working.
-However, I’ve also seen highly architected solutions pre-designed (preferrably in collaboration with the teams involved in implementation!), and project-managed workflows and meetings structures work.
-I still believe that the latter way of working has some serious drawbacks in reality, sunk-cost mentality and inflexible design before discovery being real issues, but, not going to rehash any Agile arguments here, if you’re not a convert by now….
+However, highly architected solutions with project-managed workflows and meetings structures, work also, and depending on a companies structure and industry, may be a necessity.
+I still believe that the latter way of working has some serious drawbacks in reality, sunk-cost mentality and inflexible design before discovery being real issues, but, not going to rehash any Agile arguments here.

-However, there are reasons to write things down.
-Yes, conveying an idea, whether product or technical implementation, to others is one reason.
-However, and if you’ve ever tried to develop any reseatch ideas academeically you’ll definitely know this one, we write so that we can think through complex problems and soliutions more deeply.
-The act of writing is there to structure our thoughts, and to unpick flaws in out assumptions.
+In any case, there are reasons to write things down, whiteboards or docs.
+Conveying an idea, whether product or technical implementation to others is one reason.
+However, and if you’ve ever tried to develop any research ideas academically you’ll definitely know this one, we write so that we can think through complex problems more deeply.
+The act of writing is there to clarify our thinking and structure our ideas, and to unpick flaws in our assumptions.

-Now, I’m sure that Claude can write a 20 page doc quicker than I ever could, and devoid of all my spelling mistakes, however, even if I promise myself I will review everything thats been commited to text, the act of structuring your thoughts and reaosning about the whys of the design choices made is lost.
-Brain plasticity is one of its great strengths, and our own internal adverserial arguments are a key driver of how our neural strucutures will evolve.
+Claude can write a 20 page doc quicker than I ever will, and missing all my spelling mistakes, however, even if I promise myself I will review and understand everything that’s generated, the mental act of reasoning about the whys of the design choices made is lost, why choices are made, why some things are discarded, and when and where compromises were chosen.
+Brain plasticity is one of its great strengths, and our own internal adversarial arguments are a key driver of how our neural patterns evolve.

-What if I have already thought through my idea, and I’m just using an LLM to generate something more polished for external viewers?
-Then, I suggest you look at your page metrics!
-A common pattern of a human creating 5 bullet points, to War and Peace document auto-generation, to an AI generating a 5 bullet points summary, is a dangeraous one.
+Maybe it’s useful to use AI when I have already thought through my idea?
+Just using an LLM to generate something more polished for external viewers.
+If you think that, I suggest you look at your Confluence page metrics!
+There really is no observable benefit in a human creating 5 bullet points, giving it to an AI to auto-generate 20 pages, and another human giving it to another AI to auto-generate a 5 bullet point summary.

 Without resource constraints, there is no direction